rybacki/StarCitizenUtilityApp/README.md

 ## Overview

-Created out of a personal need to manage game-specific maintenance tasks more efficiently, the Star Citizen Utility App is a tailored tool to aid fellow enthusiasts.
-It simplifies the process of cache clearing for Star Citizen and your graphics drivers and offers a lookup for the upcoming special Technical Preview event times.
-Now shared with the community, it may enhance your gameplay just as it has mine.
+Created out of a personal need to manage game-specific maintenance tasks more efficiently, the Star Citizen Utility App is now shared with the community.
+It simplifies the process of cache clearing for Star Citizen and your graphics drivers, and offers a lookup for the upcoming special Technical Preview event times.
+It may enhance your gameplay just as it has mine.

 ## Features